 1. Connecting with your new target audience

 One of the major reasons to consider a rebranding is when you’re changing your target audience.
 The reason for this is that branding relies heavily upon being able to connect and resonate with the people you want to target aka work with.
-Sometimes thing evolve and you realize that maybe you want to niche down.
+Sometimes things

 For example, you’re a life coach helping women with depression, and you want to start working with first-time moms with postpartum depression now.
 Or, the opposite could happen where you have been working with postpartum, first-time moms but want to expand to moms with depression.
 Either change in target audience is okay; however, your branding must adapt to your change to better resonate with your new ideal clients.

 The reason I am currently rebranding is that I am niching down to a more specific target audience.
 The language I currently use and how I communicate with the new audience will have to change.
 Additionally, the look and feel that would resonate with these people will be updated too!